Osa-H3VR/Silent-Sully/README.md

 - Holds now also have turrets.
 No more you're just free to run in and slap "Start the Hold" to clear everything without even losing hp
 - Each supply now has a free cache, you can get loads of useful things, get creative!
 You have to now...
 - Attachments are now cheaper and you no longer waste hp from crates, there are no tokens inside.
 Two really great ideas, stolen from AllRounderRandy by Jessica
-- During holds, sosigs have a chance to drop a starting pistol magazine, no longer you're f'ed/have to use sosiguns when you're out of ammo during holds.
+- During holds, sosigs with backpacks have a chance to drop a starting pistol magazine, no longer you're f'ed/have to use sosiguns when you're out of ammo during holds.
  This decision also makes limited ammo runs easier, due to lack of "Infinite Ammo Stations".
 - Weaker categories now spawn with more ammo/bigger mags/more mags to incentivise earlier buys.